famous111/Molecule-Detection/README.md

 `save_path`: the path to save data.
 Default value (on linux): "../data/localtime"

 ### Methods
-`simulation(self, show_progress=None, save_info=True, save_data=False)`: calculate the Lindbladian master equation. `show_progress`(None/True) determines whether to show progress bar of calculation.; `save_info` determines whether to write system parameters into a txt file; `save_data` determines whether to save the simulation result into the `save_path`.
+`simulation(self, show_progress=None, save_info=True, save_data=False)`: calculate the Lindbladian master equation. `show_progress`(None/True) determines whether to show progress bar of calculation.; `save_info` determines whether to write system parameters into a txt file; `save_data` determines whether to save the simulation result into the `save_path` (same as below).
 `photon_simulated(self, save_data=False)`: Use simulation result to calculate real-time transmission and reflection as well as the transmitted and reflected photon number as a function of time
 `photon_theory(self, save_data=False)`: Use analytical solution to calculate real-time transmission and reflection as well as the transmitted and reflected photon number as a function of time
 `draw_population(self)`: draw the graph of molecular state population evolution
 `draw_comparison_tran(self)`: draw the real-time transmission curve with the data from simulation and analytical solution.
 (Used for calibration)

 ```python
 util.tran_spectrum(Mol, delta_max, delta_step, sampletlist, method, calculation="parallel", save_data=False)
 ```
-a function to calculate the average transmission spectrum
+a function to calculate the average transmission spectrum and draw a graph of transmission spectrum

 ### Parameters
 `Mol`: an instance of `molSystem` to provide background parameters (expect detuning)